axsddlr/weebcentral-dl/README.md

 **English Renaming:**
 - Fetches the English title from WeebCentral's `<h1>` tag on the series page
+- Falls back to "Associated Name(s)" if the H1 is in romaji
 - Examples:
   - `Kyouganeke-no-Hanayome` → `Betrothed-to-a-Fox-Demon`
   - `Tensei-Shitara-Slime-Datta-Ken` → `That-Time-I-Got-Reincarnated-as-a-Slime`
   - `Mahou-Shoujo-ni-Akogarete` → `Gushing-Over-Magical-Girls`
+  - `Zombie-Sekai-de-Harem-wo-Tsukurou` → `Lets-Build-a-Harem-in-a-Zombie-World!`

+**Cover Image Embedding:**
+- Finds the series cover image (26-character series ID filename: `.jpg` or `.webp`)
+- Opens each CBZ/ZIP archive and adds the cover as `000-cover.jpg` (first file)
+- Manga readers (Komga, Kavita, Tachiyomi, etc.) automatically use the first page as the cover thumbnail
+- Skips archives that already have a cover embedded
+- Works with both `.cbz` and `.zip` formats

 **Important:** Always use `--dry-run` first to preview changes before making any modifications!